aws-samples/aws-modernization-with-quali/content/module1/prerequisites/09_page.md

 date: 2020-10-15T18:47:11+03:00
 weight: 13
 ---
 1\.
-Navigate to the S3 service area of your AWS account and click the __Create bucket__ button
+Navigate to the S3 service area of your AWS account and click the __Create bucket__ button.
 ![09_page](/images/module1/create_bucket.png)

 2\.
 Provide a __Bucket name__ and select a __Region__.